stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   According to these scraps of information, the basis of the fear was a horrible elder race of half-polypous, utterly alien entities which had come through space from immeasurably distant universes and had dominated the earth and three other solar planets about six hundred million years ago.
-They were only partly material&mdash;as we understand matter&mdash;and their type of consciousness and media of perception differed wholly from those of terrestrial organisms.
+They were only partly material--as we understand matter--and their type of consciousness and media of perception differed wholly from those of terrestrial organisms.
 For example, their senses did not include that of sight; their mental world being a strange, non-visual pattern of impressions.
-They were, however, sufficiently material to use implements of normal matter when in cosmic areas containing it; and they required housing&mdash;albeit of a peculiar kind.
+They were, however, sufficiently material to use implements of normal matter when in cosmic areas containing it; and they required housing--albeit of a peculiar kind.
 Though their   senses   could penetrate all material barriers, their substance   could not; and certain forms of electrical energy could wholly destroy them.
-They had the power of a&euml;rial motion despite the absence of wings or any other visible means of levitation.
+They had the power of aërial motion despite the absence of wings or any other visible means of levitation.
 Their minds were of such texture that no exchange with them could be effected by the Great Race.